My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 I was introduced to the Bates Method of Natural Vision Improvement and to the Principles and Habits of Natural Vision.
 What I learned and practiced felt new, but in fact, wasn’t new at all.
 I didn’t realize it at the time, but I was remembering and relearning something I had forgotten a very long time ago – how to use my eyes in the natural and effortless way.

-A few weeks later, I had an unexpected and amazing experience.
-While enjoying a morning walk through the neighborhood, a feeling that something wonderful was happening came over me.
+A few weeks later, during a relaxing Spring vacation, I had an unexpected and amazing experience.
+While enjoying a morning walk, a feeling came over me that something wonderful was happening.

-I became present and keenly aware of the warmth of the sunshine on my skin, the cheerful sounds of birds and the sweet fragrance of tree blossoms.
+I became present and aware.
+I noticed the warmth of the sunshine on my skin, the cheerful sound of birds and the sweet fragrance of tree blossoms.
 With incredible vividness, I experienced the brightness and colorfulness of Spring.

 As I walked down the sidewalk, I realized my face and eyes were completely relaxed.
 All tension had vanished.
 My sunlight sensitivity, which I had thought to be normal, was gone.
 I was seeing with perfect clarity and ease.
 I hadn’t realized that not only had my near vision become blurry, my distance vision had become less clear as well.
 But at that moment, all was exceptionally clear.
 Their was also an awareness of greater contrast and increased depth perception.

-The sky looked bluer, the grass greener, the flowers brighter and more colorful than I could remember.
-Surprisingly, everything sparkled unbelievably bright, vibrant and clear.
+The sky looked bluer, the grass greener, the flowers brighter.
+The world was more colorful and three-dimensional than I could remember.
+Surprisingly, everything sparkled unbelievably bright, vibrant, clear.

 When I returned from my walk, I immediately opened the book Relearning To See to page 371 and easily read three paragraphs of 1.5 point type entitled “The Menace of Large Print”.
 The micro-print was clear, the ink jet-black, the edges sharp.
 Around each letter the white paper glowed brightly, as if illuminated, making the words appear to be floating off the page.
 I could see perfectly fine, enjoying visual clarity both close-up and at a distance.
 My eyes were relaxed and comfortable.
 My mind at ease.
 I was amazed and elated.

-I thought I was on an unfamiliar path, but gradually realized this path I was now on had only been forgotten.
+I thought I was on an unfamiliar path, but gradually realized this path I was now on I had only forgotten.

 A few days later, after getting upset about something, my visual clarity unexpectedly vanished.
 Blurriness returned, as I fell back into my old familiar patterns of strain.
 Regular print looked blurry, fine print unreadable.
 Eye pain, fatigue, headaches and light sensitivity returned.

 I was only beginning to appreciate the connection between tension and lowered vision, as well as the tenacity of my habits of strain.
 Regarding stress, I did not handle it well.
 I overreacted.
 Emotionally, with fear, worry, anger, anxiety and depression.
 Mentally, with negative thoughts and a pessimistic attitude.
 Physically, with shallow breathing, fatigue, muscle tension, pain and headaches.
 This was well ingrained.
 This was lowering my vision.
-I realized, handling stress better would help in all areas of in my life, including in improving my eyesight.
+I realized that handling stress better would help in all areas of my life, including vision.

 Tension is reflected in the eyes as blurriness; Ease as clarity.
 According to Dr. Bates, “Perfect sight can only be obtained without an effort, without a strain.”